sid-38/sid-38.github.io/_posts/2023-04-29-OffensiveZoe.md

 ---
 layout: post
-title: Offensive Zoe - AntiVirus vs Adversarial Attacks
+title: OffensiveZoe - AntiVirus vs Adversarial Attacks
 ---

 This semester, I took a special topics course called "ML Based CyberDefenses" under [Dr.Botacin](https://github.com/marcusbotacin).
 The reason why I took the course was probably because of the description that was given for the course.
 From what I remember, the course went over how to build malware detection systems using machine learning and over adversarial attacks against such machine learning models.
 More importantly, the course did not have a final examination but instead had an in-class competition emulating the "Machine Learning Security Evasion Competition" hosted by MLSec.